How to Test for a Very Digital Christmas

 Smartphones have been threatening for a few years to top laptops as the preferred way consumers engage with their digital lives.
 But this year it's really happening – just in time for the holidays.

-Similar trends have been noted in the UK and Germany, where this year smartphones overtook laptops for the first time as the most popular device for accessing the Internet.
+Similar trends have been noted in the UK(link is external) and Germany(link is external), where this year smartphones overtook laptops for the first time as the most popular device for accessing the Internet.
 At the same time, e-commerce channels are growing faster; Forrester predicts they will reach $334 billion by the end of this year.
 Previous predictions had that number at $300 billion by 2017.

 This sets the scene for a very digital Christmas where consumers worldwide will be hunting out presents using mobile apps and websites.
 To keep pace with increasingly mobile customers, enterprises, particularly those in the retail and hospitality spaces, need a sophisticated approach to mobile app development and testing that gives finicky users a winning digital retail experience across all stages of a customer's journey: from browsing to connecting with an in-store beacon to tapping "buy" to receiving their gift.